pocketbase/js-sdk/README.md

 To change this behavior, you could make use of 2 special query parameters:

 - `$autoCancel ` - set it to `false` to disable auto cancellation for this request
-- `$cancelKey` - set it to a string that will be used as request identifier and based on which pending duplicated requests will be matched (default to `HTTP_METHOD + path`, eg. "GET /api/users")
+- `$cancelKey` - set it to a string that will be used as request identifier and based on which pending requests will be matched (default to `HTTP_METHOD + path`, eg. "GET /api/users")

 Example: